Discrete-Continuous Smoothing and Mapping: Example Applications

 Here $\phi_k(s_j)$ is a categorical distribution and $\psi_k(\pose_i, p_j)$ is Gaussian with respect to the range and bearing between $\pose_i$ and $p_j$.
 We also incorporate odometry factors of the form used in \eqref{eq:pgo}.\footnote{For a more detailed exposition of this approach, see \cite{doherty2020probabilistic}.} The overall graphical model specifying this problem is depicted in Figure \ref{fig:semantic-slam-graph}.
 Since the measurement factors in equation \eqref{eq:semantic-measurement-factors} involve both continuous and discrete variables, it is nontrivial to implement this within any existing framework.
 In the hybrid factor graph representation, however, problems of this form admit a concise description and solution using discrete-continuous factors.

 In this demonstration, we consider semantic SLAM using stereo camera data from the KITTI dataset \cite{geiger2013vision}.
 We sample keyframes every two seconds, using VISO2 \cite{geiger2011stereoscan} to obtain stereo odometry measurements and YOLO \cite{redmon2016you} for noisy detections of two types of objects: \emph{cars} and \emph{trucks}.
 We estimate the range and bearing to an object's position as that of the median depth point projecting into a detected object's bounding box.
-Using \DCSAM{}, we are able to compute solutions to this problem online in \emph{real-time}.\footnote{We run our solver on an Intel i7 2.6 GHz CPU and YOLO on an NVIDIA Quadro RTX 3000 GPU.} In Figure \ref{fig:semantic-slam-results}, we give a qualitative comparison of the trajectory computed using our approach and that of the VISO2 odometry.
-Table \ref{table:kitti-stats} gives a quantitative comparison.
-Our approach substantially improves upon the odometric estimate and additionally enables the estimation of discrete landmark classes.
+Using \DCSAM{}, we are able to compute solutions to this problem online.\footnote{We run our solver on an Intel i7 2.6 GHz CPU and YOLO on an NVIDIA Quadro RTX 3000 GPU.} Table \ref{table:kitti-stats} gives a quantitative comparison of our approach with the odometric estimate from VISO2.
+Our approach substantially improves upon the translational errors of the odometric estimate and additionally enables the estimation of discrete landmark classes.\footnote{Qualitative results visualizing the semantic map output from our method are available in the supplement \cite{doherty2022discrete-techreport} .}